How can you have a visit with an inmate?

 All visits take place in the visiting rooms –

 and no recording devices are permitted to be taken into the visiting rooms.
-So you can visit, just like every other visitor, but you will not be able to conduct an on-camera interview or audio record your conversation.
+You can visit, just like every other visitor, but you will not be able to conduct an on-camera interview or audio record your conversation.

 We do not make special accommodations or exemptions for reporters.
 We consider a visitor to be a visitor, whether that person is an inmate's mother, friend or a reporter.